The Need for a Business Continuity Plan

 There are three primary aspects to a business continuity plan for critical applications and processes:

 • High availability: Provide for the capability and processes so that a business has access to applications regardless of local failures.
-These failures might be in the business processes, in the physical facilities, or the IT hardware or software.
+These failures might be in the business processes, in the physical facilities, or in the IT hardware or software.

 • Continuous operations: Safeguard the ability to keep things running during a disruption, as well as during planned outages such as scheduled backups or planned maintenance.